-The Washburn debate squad competes in American style parliamentary debate, which is an ever popular form of collegiate debate that finds its inspiration in both British and World's parliamentary debate and American team policy debate.
-The Washburn debate squad travels to national-circuit parliamentary debate tournaments across the United States, such as William Jewell, California Berkeley, Texas Tech, Colorado College, and Whitman.
-We are quite successful at what we do!
-Washburn Debate is the reigning national champion squad of the National Parliamentary Debate Association.
+The Washburn debate squad competes primarily in American style parliamentary debate, which is a form of collegiate debate that finds its inspiration in both World's style parliamentary debate and American team policy debate.
+The Washburn debate squad travels to debate tournaments at colleges and universities across the United States, such as William Jewell, Denver U., Missouri Columbia, Texas Tech, Rice, California Berkeley, Stanford, and Concordia Irvine.
+Our season runs from September to April.

-Our squad meetings are Wednesdays, 3:00-5:00 p.m., in Morgan Hall 268.
-Anyone is free to drop by and check out what's going on.
+Our squad meetings are 1:00-3:00 p.m.
+Mondays and Wednesdays.
+Students with high school debate experience will certainly have a leg up in joining the squad, but we have also had great success with students new to debate.
 Scholarships are available.
-Students with high school debate experience will certainly have a leg up in joining the squad, but we have also had great success with students new to debate.

 Kevin M. O’Leary, Ph.D.